What to do before you arrive:

 Students who will be funded by Rutgers will be registered by Shiva for the first semester.
 If a student is interested in taking a course at NJMS or NJIT, a CHEN form for cross registration is needed.
 Student can get those forms from Shiva or the registrars office in Blumenthal Hall.
 The student must fill out the form and a signature from the Program Director is required.
 Once the form is filled out and a signature is obtained, you must go to the registrar’s office of school the course is offered to register for the course.
 They will give you a receipt of the registration transaction that you will take to the Rutgers registrar’s office so they can put you in the system as taking a course at another school.

 The curriculum has been developed to meet faculty requirements and students' expectations for a broad-based background in neuroscience.
 The curriculum includes graduate level basic courses as well as focused, upper-level courses over a wide spectrum of topics.
-A typical curriculum is outlined below (9 credits per semester is considered full time).
+A typical curriculum is outlined below (9 credits per semester is considered full time) and the formal criteria for reappointment as a graduate student can be found in this document.
 Students need 30 course credits and 30 research credits to graduate.

 FIRST YEAR PROGRAM